toonvds/toonvds.github.io/aboutme.md

 </p>

 <p align="justify">
 My research focuses on using machine learning to support decision-making in business.
-I'm interested in operational problems and applications such as fraud detection, credit scoring, maintenance optimization, etc. Broadly, I have worked on:
+I'm interested in operational problems and applications such as fraud detection, credit scoring, maintenance optimization, etc. I have worked on:
 </p>

-- **Causal inference and prescriptive analytics**: learning the causal effects of possible interventions from observational data to improve decision-making.
+- **Causal inference and prescriptive analytics**: learning the causal effect of an intervention from observational data to assist decision makers.

 - **Decision-focused and cost-sensitive learning**: